Luca Di Maggio

-Luca Di Maggio (born 31 March 2005) is an Italian professional footballer who plays as a midfielder for club Padova on loan from Inter Milan.
+Luca Di Maggio (born 31 March 2005) is an Italian professional footballer who plays as a midfielder for club Avellino.

 Club career

 Di Maggio started his career in Inter Milan's youth academy.
 On 9 August 2024, Di Maggio joined Serie C club Perugia on a season-long loan.
 Two days later, Di Maggio made his professional debut, coming on as a substitute in the Coppa Italia Serie C fixture against Latina.

 On 1 August 2025, Di Maggio moved on loan to Padova in Serie B.

+On 14 July 2026, Di Maggio joined Serie B club Avellino, signing a contract until 2030.

 International career

 Di Maggio is an Italian youth international.

 In May 2022, Di Maggio took part in the 2022 UEFA European Under-17 Championship, in which Italy got eliminated in the quarter-finals, making four appearances and scoring one goal.

 In July 2024, Di Maggio participated in the 2024 UEFA European Under-19 Championship, making four appearances and scoring one goal.
 His good performances granted him a spot on the Team of the Tournament.